-What is the HS code?
+What is the HS code in shipping?

-HS Codes stands for Harmonized System code and is also known as Harmonized Commodity Description and Coding System.
+As you know, HS Codes stands for Harmonized System code and is also known as Harmonized Commodity Description and Coding System.
 It's a standardized numerical system to classify globally traded products.

 Mainly Hs code is used by customs officials globally to identify items when assessing customs duties, and taxes and for gathering data or stats.
 This system is officially maintained by the World Customs Organization and the WCO updates the HS code system every five years.